 Research facilities available to graduate students include departmental laboratories, general campus labs, and field test sites located on campus and at university-administered stations throughout the state.
 Over the past five years, a number of our lab facilities have been renovated.
-Several of these facilities are identified in the next paragraphs.
+Several of these facilities are identified below.

-Our Analytical Chemistry Laboratory, managed by a staff research associate, includes the following instruments: atomic absorption spectrophotometer; UV, VIS, NIR spectrophotometers; high density transmission spectrophotometer; gas and high performance liquid chromatographs; bomb calorimeter; colorimeter; fluorimeter; laser particle measurement system; micromonitor gas analyzer, and numerous specialized analytical apparatus.
+Our Analytical Chemistry Laboratory, managed by a staff research associate, includes the following instruments: UV, VIS, NIR spectrophotometers; gas and high performance liquid chromatographs; bomb calorimeter; colorimeter; fluorimeter; and numerous specialized analytical apparatus.
 Additionally, there are specialized satellite analytical labs in seven of our topical research labs.

 Our Engineering Design & Development Services is equipped to support the department's diverse research and includes computer-controlled machining equipment.
 It is comprised of four adjoining facilities: machine shop, metal fabrication shop, wood and plastics fabrication shop, and microprocessor development lab.
 Four full time mechanicians and two full time development engineers are available to assist students with their various research needs.
 While mechanicians provide oversight to students, graduate students are allowed to work independently on projects in the shop, once they have been fully trained and tested.

-Field research is performed on the 6,000 acre Davis campus, which includes our 40 acre Western Center for Agricultural Equipment and at university field stations which are strategically situated throughout the state.
 Of particular interest to our aquaculture and forest engineers are Bodega Marine Laboratory and Blodgett Forest.
 The 320 acre marine reserve is located near Bodega Bay, about 100 miles from Davis.
 Blodgett Forest is a 3,000 acre reserve located about 70 miles from Davis on the western slope of the Sierra Nevada mountain range.
+Both facilities are affiliated with the department, but not run by the department.
 All university field stations have dormitory accommodations, laboratory facilities, and permanent staff.